MikeostCorp/Math-Algorithms/README.md

 C++ Library of various mathematical algorithms that will simplify your work

 ### How to use:
-To use this library, download the mathAlgo.h file into the project folder You must use the namespace ```mathAlgo``` when calling the function
+To use this library, download the mathAlgo.h file into the project folder.
+You must use the namespace ```mathAlgo``` when calling the function

 <br/>